isomerpages/nlb-reference/index.md

               url: /getting-started/onesearch/
     - infopic:
         title: Resource Guides
-        subtitle: Topical guides on various concepts
+        subtitle: Topical guides
-        description: Our librarians have curated useful lists of books, online resources, videos and more to introduce a diverse range of broad topics
+        description: Our librarians have curated useful lists of books, online resources, videos and more to introduce a diverse range of broad topics.
         button: Find Out More
         url: /guides/
         image: /images/category/infopic-resource-guides.jpg